-The MISC register combines command and status to control the desired endpoint FIFO action and to show the status of the desired endpoint FIFO.
-MISC will be cleared by a USB reset signal.
+MISC register combines a command and status to control desired endpoint FIFO action and to show the status of wanted endpoint FIFO.
+The MISC will be cleared by USB reset signal.

-Bit No. Label R/W Power-on Functions 0 REQUEST R/W 0 After setting the status of the desired one, FIFO can be requested by setting this bit high .
-After finishing, this bit must be set low.
-1 тх R/W 0 To represent the direction and transition end MCU access.
-When set to logic 1, the MCU desires to write data to the FIFO.
-After finishing, this bit must be set to logic 0 before terminating request to represent transition end.
-For an MCU read operation, this bit must be set to logic 0 and set to logic 1 after finishing.
-2 CLEAR R/W 0 MCU requests to clear the FIFO, even if the FIFO is not ready.
-After clearing the FIFO, the USB interface will send force_tx_err to tell the Host that data under-run if the Host wants to read data.
-3 ISO_IN_EN R/W 0 Enables the isochronous in pipe interrupt.
-4 ISO_OUT_EN R/W 0 Enables the isochronous out pipe interrupt.
-5 SETCMD R/W 0 To show that the data in the FIFO is a setup command.
-This bit will remain in this state until the next one enters the FIFO.
-6 READY R 0 To show that the desired FIFO is ready 7 LEN0 R 0 To show that the host sent a 0-sized packet to the MCU.
-This bit must be cleared by a read action to the corresponding FIFO.
+Bit No. Label R/W Power-on Functions 0 REQUEST R/W 0 After setting others status of desired one, FIFO can be requested by setting this bit high active.
+After work has been done, this bit must be set low.
+1 TX R/W 0 To represent the direction and transition end MCU accesses, When being set logic 1, MCU wants to write data to FIFO.
+After the work being done, this bit must be set logic 0 before terminating request to represent transition end.
+For reading action, this bit must be set logic 0 to represent MCU want to read and must be set logic 1 after the work done.
+2 CLEAR R/W 0 To represent MCU clear requested FIFO, even the FIFO is not ready.
+After clearing the FIFO, USB interface will send force_tx_err to tell Host that data under-run if Host want to read data.
+3 R 0 Undefined bit, read as "0".
+4 ISOEN- R/W 0 To enable the isochronous pipe interrupt.
+5 SETCMD R/W 0 To show that the data in FIFO is setup command.
+This bit will last this state until next one entering the FIFO.
+6 READY R 0 To tell that the desired FIFO is ready to work.
+7 LEN0 R 0 To tell that host sent a 0-sized packet to MCU.
+This bit must be cleared by read action to corresponding FIFO.

-MISC (26H) Register
+USB MISC (26H) Register

-Bit No. Label R/W Power-on Functions 0 DATATG R/W 0 DATA token toggle bit 1 SETIO1 R/W 1 Set endpoint1 input or output pipe (1/0), default input pipe(1) 2 SETIO2 R/W 0 Set endpoint2 input or output pipe (1/0), default output pipe(0) 3 SETIO3 R/W 1 Set endpoint3 input or output pipe (1/0), default input pipe(1) 4 SETIO4 R/W 1 Set endpoint4 input or output pipe (1/0), default input pipe(1) 5~7 Undefined bit, read as "0"
+Bit No. Label R/W Power-on Functions 0 DATATG R/W 0 To toggle this bit, all the DATA token will send DATA0 first.
+1 SETIO1 R/W 1 Set endpoint1 input or output pipe (1/0), default input pipe(1) 2 SETIO2 R/W 0 Set endpoint2 input or output pipe (1/0), default output pipe(0) 3~7 Reserved